-Why Johnson County Library as the Home of Race Project KC?
+Why Johnson County Library ?

 Johnson County neighborhoods were developed as "all white" enclaves on the periphery of Kansas City.
 Most area residents live with the assumption that Troost Avenue is the racial dividing line because "it's always been that way," when in fact suburban Kansas City was expressly created to be racially exclusive by design.

 J.C.
 Nichols, the Kansas City developer, perfected the use of racially restrictive covenants in Johnson County.
 He not only commodified the idea of racialized space, he exported the idea of the development of all white suburban communities.
 Nichols shared his industry "best practices" with high end residential real estate developers from all over the U.S. He also had a great deal of political influence and was called to consult privately with FDR during the formation of the Federal Housing Administration, which led to widespread use of redlining and blockbusting.
 J.C.
 Nichols took his segregationist and highly profitable business model and made it federal policy.